 Illiquid Investments Risk: The risk that the Fund may not be able to sell a security in a timely manner at a desired price.
+The Fund's investments in unaffiliated limited partnerships, including hedge funds, may be illiquid.

 Investment Style Risk: The risk that securities selected as part of a low volatility or quality strategy and growth or value investing style may underperform other segments of the equity markets or the equity markets as a whole.
 Low volatility and quality investing tend to perform differently and shift into and out of favor with investors depending on changes in market and economic conditions.
 Similarly, the growth or value assessment of a company may not be accurate.
 As a result, the Fund's performance may at times be worse than the performance of other mutual funds that invest more broadly or in securities of a different investment style.